maumox/TSBM-INDSML/README.md

 # TSBM - Introduction to Data Science and Machine Learning
-Repository dedicated to the Introduction to Data Science and Machine Learning course offered to Biomedical Systems and Mechatronics Engineering students
+Welcome to the Introduction to Data Science and Machine Learning course offered to Biomedical Systems and Mechatronics Engineering students at the National Autonomous University of Mexico.

+Instructor: MSc.
+Mauricio Morales